walres/wrutil/README.md

 ## Current Status

-The current version of `wrutil` is 0.1.0.
+The current version of `wrutil` is 0.2.0.

 **At present `wrutil` is in an experimental state and therefore neither its API nor its ABI are stable.
 Some components are more mature than others.** The library is structured such that it is straightforward to transplant portions of its code into other projects if that is preferred over linking with a pre-built `wrutil` library.

-The library has a fledgling test suite which must be expanded urgently.

-Documentation outside of this file is almost nonexistent at the moment; this must be tackled as a top priority.

 ## Features